jbock-java/simple-component/README.md

 ### simple-component

-A simple dagger-style injector which
+A simple dependency injector.

-* uses its own `@Inject` annotation for max flexibility
+* Batteries included: comes with its own `@Inject` annotation so you don't have to choose between `javax.inject` and `jakarta.inject`.
-* allows injection into static "factory" methods
+* Allows static "factory" methods as injection sites.
-* doesn't generate casts
+* No typecasts in generated code.
+* No setter injection or field injection.